Romanguy13/workflow-engine/README.md

 - **Asynchronous Execution:** Built with Tokio for high-performance, concurrent task execution.
 - **Retry Policies:** Automatic task retries on failure with customizable delay.
 - **State Persistence:** Track task and workflow status with a pluggable storage backend (SQLite, PostgreSQL, etc.).
-- **Extensible API:** REST and gRPC endpoints for external control and monitoring.
-- **CLI and Dashboard (Planned):** Tools to manage workflows and visualize execution progress.

 ## Getting Started